openai/openai-python/README.md

   <img src="images/essence/openai-python-intro.webp" alt="OpenAI Python API Introduction" title="Welcome to the OpenAI Python API Library" width="800" height="500">
 </p>

-*After reading this page you will have built your very own OpenAI ChatGPT ChatBot, while at the same time learning all the tools to help you on the road to becomming an AI Python Programmer.
-So, welcome again to the page and do not worry about not knowing the technical jaron used, it will also be explained a bit easier also with English that you will understand.
-My hope is that by having both languages here your gap in knowledge will get smaller, as technical language can be imtidating sometimes and stops us from learning.
+*After reading this page you will have built your very own OpenAI ChatGPT ChatBot, while at the same time learning all the tools to help you on the road to becoming an AI Python Programmer.
+So, welcome again to the page and do not worry about not knowing the technical jargon used, it will also be explained a bit easier also with English that you will understand.
+My hope is that by having both languages here your gap in knowledge will get smaller, as technical language can be imitating sometimes and stops us from learning.
 Read the technical language as it is perfect!
 And then read the student language to link them together.*

 Good luck and enjoy the journey!